What to Know About Modular Homes

 Modular Construction Has Financing Options Through Manufactures

-In addition to the regular financing options that most home buyers have, you also have the option of financing the home through the manufacturer.
+In addition to the standard financing options that most home buyers have, you also have the option of financing the home through the manufacturer.

 Sometimes manufacturers will offer better financing options than other lenders, which means you get a less expensive home and often get more favorable financing.
-This, of course, is not always the case but certainly worth looking into.
+Favorable financing, of course, is not always the case but certainly worth researching.

 Modular Homes Are Not Mobile Homes